xns-lowri/retro-semigraphics/README.md

 The GUI engine `rsg-gui-engine.cpp` is responsible for keeping track of the various GUI elements in our design, and for allowing elements to be added, configured, and removed from the design.

-The GUI engine also co-ordinates the rendering of GUI elements on each render pass, iterating through elements and calling their rendering routines.
+The GUI engine also co-ordinates the 'painting' of GUI elements on each render pass, iterating through elements and calling their `Repaint()` routines to generate the next frame of character data before transfer to the GPU.

 #### Further development